A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Statistical Metrics

-Secure aggregation-based approaches aim at improving the privacy preservation of uploading gradient vectors via cryptography tools.
+\textbf{Central differential privacy method(s).} Since LDP typically introduces significant noise on the uploads, which harms the accuracy of mean computation results, some researchers investigate privacy-preserving gradient aggregation approaches satisfying the CDP criterion.
+In \cite{geyer2017differentially}, the authors consider applying CDP on the aggregated gradient, based on a trusted aggregator (server).
+Such a CDP-enforced gradient can hide the participation of each participating client so that the privacy of each client is preserved.
+Gaussian noise is adopted to enforce CDP in \cite{geyer2017differentially}.
+In \cite{mcmahan2017learning}, another privacy-preserving aggregation scheme where similar settings of trusted aggregator, client-level privacy, and Gaussian mechanism, are considered.
+It is particularly designed for recurrent language models.
+The idea of CDP-enhanced aggregation is also employed in variations of FL like personalized FL \cite{hu2020personalized}, applying the Gaussian mechanism.

+\textbf{Cryptography method(s).} Many researchers also apply cryptography tools to protect privacy in mean computation, which is termed secure aggregation in the scenarios of FL gradient aggregation.
 With secure aggregation, the server can only learn the aggregated result (mean of gradient vectors), but cannot obtain any knowledge about the uploads of any single client.
 Pairwise masking is the most lightweight and easy-to-implement technique to realize secure aggregation.
 In pairwise masking, each client communicates with some other clients, and a pairwise mask is generated for each pair of clients.
 The pairwise mask is added to the upload in one client in the pair, and its inverse is added to the other client in that pair.
 When an aggregator sums up the client uploads, the pairs of masks are eliminated, and the sum of the original data can be revealed.
 Fig. \ref{fig_mask_secureagg} provides an example of pairwise masking.
-In Fig. \ref{fig_mask_secureagg}, three clients, holding local upload $X_1,X_2$, and $X_3$ respectively, form three pairs and generate three pairwise masks.
+In Fig. \ref{fig_mask_secureagg}, three clients, holding local upload $X_1, X_2$, and $X_3$ respectively, form three pairs and generate three pairwise masks.
 For example, mask $m_{1,2}$ is generated for clients 1 and 2, which is added to client 1's upload, and inversely added to client 2's upload.
 By summing up masked client uploads $U_1, U_2$, and $U_3$, the sum of $X_1,X_2$, and $X_3$ is revealed.
+To realize pairwise masking, the following works apply the novel \textbf{hybrid model} regarding its coordination model, so that masks can be exchanged via client-client interaction.